-The results of application of the RP mechanism on a medium-scale case study are contrasted against the outcomes of both current flow management practices (F scenario) as well as against those of Ad-hoc modulations (AHM) method, initially proposed in [9].
+The results of application of the RP-S mechanism on a medium-scale case study are contrasted against the outcomes of several alternative methods.
 We quantify the degradations of airspace network performance as a function of the degree of traffic regulation, that is, of various mechanisms/policy principles employed.

 The RP method, employing three-dimensional price differentiation (time of use, location of use, and time of purchase) and first-come, first-choice discipline, can itself be seen as a "middle path" between the other two methods analysed.
-On one side there is a costly and arguably (occasionally) inequitable current "laissez faire" flight intentions submission regime, helped by first-planned firstserved slot allocation (F scenario).
-On the other side is the super-efficient but rather restrictive AHM method, which could also be perceived as lexicographic efficiency-equity optimization [2].
-The results suggest that the AHM method expectedly yields superior network efficiency (i.e. lowest total displacement cost), compared to both RP mechanism and, especially to present practices.
-However, those gains in efficiency come at a price, primarily in terms of reduced route choice flexibility.
+On one side there is a costly and arguably (occasionally) inequitable current "laissez faire" flight intentions submission regime, helped by first-planned first-served slot allocation (F scenario).
+On the other side is the super-efficient but rather restrictive AHM method, which could also be perceived as lexicographic efficiency-equity optimization.
+The results suggest that the AHM method expectedly yields superior network efficiency, compared to both RP mechanism and, especially to present practices.
+However, those gains in efficiency come at a price, primarily in terms of sacrificed route choice flexibility.
 Or, from an opposite angle, the laissez faire regime - ample route-choice liberty (including the time of flight plan filing) has its efficiency and equity price, representing the cost of the lack of coordination.
 Finally, we also show that efficiency of air traffic assignment (management) can be improved without necessarily deteriorating the equity dimension.

 The proposed concept gives rise to a number of practical questions, concerning first of all the dynamics of the proposed process.
 The probably most obvious question might be: what if the contracted ("purchased") trajectory turns out impossible to deliver on the day of operation, due to e.g. weather conditions?
 This is a clearly valid point at present, which could initiate an exploration of some remedying compensation mechanisms, which falls beyond the scope of this paper.
-However, its importance is expected to be diminishing in the future, due to expected far greater predictive capability brought about by collaborative decision making, further strengthened through the introduction of improved weather forecasting [42].
+However, its importance is expected to be diminishing in the future, due to expected far greater predictive capability brought about by collaborative decision making, further strengthened through the introduction of improved weather forecasting [29].

-This work should primarily be seen as a contribution to an ongoing debate on improved ways of mitigating demand-capacity imbalances.
-The policy decision as to which method should be employed strongly depends on the extent of airspace users' acceptance.
+This work should primarily be seen as an incremental contribution to an ongoing debate on improved ways of mitigating demand-capacity imbalances.
+The policy decision as to which method will be employed strongly depends on the extent of airspace users' acceptance.
 To that end, some encouraging feedback has been obtained at second SATURN project's stakeholder workshop (London, 21 April 2015).
 Specifically, there were airspace users' views that if the supply-side predictability (including weather) could be substantially improved, then they might in principle see themselves involved in a kind of route charging mechanism that rewards the demand-side predictability.
-With this in mind, the work is underway on RP mechanism refinements and further testing on larger-scale instances, which is expected to provide a fuller, more credible insight into its likely effects.
+With this in mind, further testing of RP mechanism on larger-scale instances is expected to provide a fuller insight into its likely effects.